Bienvenidos / Welcome

 Event Details

 TCMG is delighted to present for the second time on its series Taos School of Music faculty and alumni in spring performances.
 This continues the long tradition of collaboration with TSofM, which for 60 summers has brought to Taos elite, early-career musicians and prepared them to be artistic leaders.
 Today, its 1,000+ alumni can be found in leading chamber music ensembles, orchestras, and teaching positions throughout the world.
-Details on the artists and program to be announced at a future date.
+Details on the artists and program to come.

 Time